-Can You Do the Bone Broth Diet if You’re a Vegetarian?
+Can You Do the Bone Broth Diet if You’re a Vegetarian or Vegan?
 You Bet

 - Avoid veggie chicken wings, soy milk, tofu hot dogs, and related foods.
 I call these “Frankenfoods” because they’re loaded with unhealthy ingredients.

 What results will I get from a vegan bone broth diet?

 It may take a little longer to lose your extra pounds when you substitute beans, lentils, and other high-carb foods for animal proteins—but you’ll still see amazing results.
 And even without the collagen building blocks from bone broth, you’ll blast your wrinkles with skin-smoothing foods like coconut and avocado.
 At the end of 21 days, you’ll be slimmer, look younger, and feel more energetic, without having to compromise on your dietary principles.
 So join the Bone Broth Revolution—and fly your vegetarian, vegan, or pescatarian flag proudly!